Start - Variables

 MyCustomClass myCustomObject = (MyCustomClass)jsonObjectSerializer.DeserializeJSONIncludingFields<MyCustomClass>((JsonElement)MyWFVariable.Value);

-- Special characters, including ! = | ~ # $ % & * ( ) + ` - { } : " < > ? [ ] ; ' , . /, and space, are not supported in variable names.
+! = | ~ # $ % & * ( ) + ` - { } : " < > ? [ ] ; ' , . /, and spaces.